kran0/hlds-docker/README.md

 # CS 1.6 in Docker !

 Docker container for CS 1.6 LAN server.
-Makes running CS 1.6 lan server extremely easy.
-With yuse few commands on any linux box.
+Makes running CS 1.6 lan server extremely easy with just a few commands on any linux box.

 ## What is inside?

-Official HLDS with cstrike (installed with steamcmd).
+HLDS with cstrike (installed using official steamcmd).
 Plus: Metamod, AMXmod and Dproto

 ## How to use?